aauger/Rhue/README.md

 # Rhue
 (pronounced /ro͞o/)

-A simple Rust thue interpreter, with some twists.
+A simple Rust thue interpreter, with some twists -- written as an excuse to explore Rust 2021 while learning with the Rust book and Rust By Example.

 ### Usage